-- B. In any situation in which the alleged misconduct is such that it would cause the student to receive a failing grade in the course, the faculty member must file a written report with the academic dean with which the faculty member and the course are housed within one week (five workdays) of the incident or within five (5) workdays of meeting with the student.
-An Incident Referral Form should be completed which is submitted to the Office of Student Affairs for the Judicial Files.
-The faculty member must also inform the student in writing that such a report has been filed. - C. If the academic dean feels it would be in the best interests of the parties to proceed directly to the hearing level, the case can be referred directly to the College's Student Judicial Committee.
-If the decision is to move forward at the departmental level, the faculty member, student, and academic dean or designee will meet in a Resolution Conference to discuss the alleged incident.
+Incident Referral Form should be completed which is submitted to the Office of Student Life for the Judicial Files.
+The faculty member must also inform the student in writing that such a report has been filed.

+C. If the Division Dean feels it would be in the best interests of the parties to proceed directly to the hearing level, the case can be referred directly to the College's Student Judicial Committee.
+If the decision is to move forward at the departmental level, the faculty member, student, and Division Dean or designee will meet in a Resolution Conference to discuss the alleged incident.
 The student must be notified of the meeting at least three (3) workdays in advance.

-The student is permitted to have one personal advisor present, but the advisor may not address the academic dean or the faculty member.
+The student is permitted to have one personal advisor present, but the advisor may not address the Division Dean or the faculty member.
 At the Resolution Conference, an agreement should be reached concerning the alleged violation, as well as any sanctions, if appropriate.
 If no agreement is reached, the case must be referred to the Judicial Affairs Committee.
 Procedures can be found in Section IIC, Due Process/Judicial Procedures for All Other Alleged Violations.
-The academic dean will forward all written materials to the Associate Vice Chancellor for Student Affairs; designee.
+The Division Dean will forward all written materials to the Associate Vice Chancellor for Student Affairs or designee.

-If the student fails to appear or waives (in writing) the right to appear at the resolution conference, the decision may be rendered by the academic dean using the clear and convincing standard.
+If the student fails to appear or waives (in writing) the right to appear at the resolution conference, the decision may be rendered by the Division Dean using the preponderance of evidence standard.